kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 50.13 20240711 =

+* Fix error when using the finding unlinked children bulk post action.
+Also effected the Link Before Broadcast add-on.

+= 50.12 20240706 =

+* Fix error 500 when broadcasting.
+The error was a variable in the broadcasting data that was not being set.

+= 50.11 20240706 =

+* Fix looping when broadcasting a related post that has just been broadcasted.
+* Fix: Added WP Activity Log to the list of incompatible plugins.
+* Dev: Fixed lots of PHP 8.2 warnings.
+* Dev: Add option in Gutenberg parse_blocks code to dump block content once.
+Prevents several add-ons from all dumping the same blocks.

 = 50.09 20240506 =